dolong2110/Coursera-Data-Structures-and-Algorithms-Spcialization/CONTRIBUTING.md

 ## Before contributing

-Welcome to [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)!
+Welcome to [Data Structures and Algorithms Specialization](https://github.com/dolong2110/Coursera-Data-Structures-and-Algorithms-Spcialization/tree/master)!
 Before sending your pull requests, make sure that you __read the whole guidelines__.
-If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [Gitter](https://gitter.im/TheAlgorithms).
+If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/dolong2110/Coursera-Data-Structures-and-Algorithms-Spcialization/issues/new)

 ## Contributing